Aaron Rodgers’ future with the Packers is in doubt; Whats Next?

 The Saints, Steelers and Broncos seem to be the only ones who meet the requirements of not being rebuilt, but New Orleans is struggling with the numbers and now Sean Payton is gone and Denver is in the same division as Patrick Mahomes and Justin Herbert.

-That makes me think that the Steelers are the most viable option if Rodgers decides to continue with his career.
+That makes me think the Steelers are the most viable option if Rodgers decides to continue his career with another team.

 “I’m not ruling out retiring,” added Rodgers, who has spoken several times already about hanging up his cleats, though I find it hard to believe that will be the route he chooses when he’s playing at a very high level and about to win his fourth Player of the Year award.
 Most Valuable.